 HABITAT AND DIET

-Don't drain the swamp.
-Babirusas live in swamps in the rain forest of Indonesia—specifically the Indonesian islands of Sulawesi, Togian, Sula, and Buru—and are found nowhere else in the world.
+Swamp Life.
+Babirusas live in swamps in the rainforest of Indonesia—specifically the Indonesian islands of Sulawesi, Togian, Sula, and Buru—and are found nowhere else in the world.

 Let's pig out!
 Babirusas will eat almost everything.
 These omnivorous pigs consume leaves, fruits, berries, nuts, mushrooms, bark, insects, fish, and small mammals (even smaller babirusas!).
 They use their specialized hooves to dig for insect larvae and roots in the ground and can also stand on their two hind legs and forage on leaves high in the trees—very similar to a gerenuk in Africa.

-At the San Diego Zoo, we provide our babarusas with grass or hay, bok choy, lettuce, carrots, and other types of vegetables and fruits.
+At the San Diego Zoo, babirusas eat grass or hay, bok choy, lettuce, carrots, and other types of vegetables and fruits.

-In the wild, male babirusas tend to live in solitary or in bachelor herds of two to three males, while females can be found in groups of up to eight individuals with young.
+Male babirusas tend to live in solitary or in bachelor herds of two to three males, while females can be found in groups of up to eight individuals with young.
 They spend the majority of the day roaming and foraging throughout the forest.
-Little is known about this shy, forest-dwelling pig’s habits in the wild.
-Based on observation of captive animals, the babirusa appears to be mostly diurnal—active during the day and sleeping at night.
+Little is known about this shy, forest-dwelling pig’s habits.
+The babirusa appears to be mostly diurnal—active during the day and sleeping at night.
 When not foraging, they may wallow in the mud or just lie down and rest during the heat of the day.

-The babirusa lives in a predator-free environment but, unfortunately, humans are the main threat to this species.
+The babirusa lives in a predator-free environment but, unfortunately, humans are their main threat.

-The wild population of babirusas is estimated to be less than 10,000.
+The population of babirusas in their native habitat is estimated to be less than 10,000.
 The babirusa is listed as Vulnerable on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, due to poaching and habitat loss.
 They are protected in Indonesia and poaching is illegal, in most cases.
 However, hunting remains a significant threat to the babirusa.

 Additionally, commercial logging operations threaten the babirusa by habit loss and also reduce cover, making babirusas more exposed to hunters.